 - 17 grams sugar

-I would certainly rather eat these 9-ingredient wholesome cookies that DON'T contain all of the unwanted stuff but have TWICE as much protein.
+I would certainly rather eat these 9-ingredient wholesome cookies that DON'T contain all of the unwanted stuff and have TWICE as much protein.
+Feels like a win to me!

 Ingredient Notes

-To create a delicious cookie that didn't need a lot of added sugar, I opted to use ripe bananas as the base in this recipe.
+To create a delicious cookie that didn't need a lot of added sugar, I decided to use ripe bananas as the base of the recipe.
 So in case you're curious about substitutions, I haven't tested these any other way than with banana.

 I did make a completely different version one day with almond flour and applesauce, and they had potential!
 But we really enjoy the flavor bananas bring to the recipe, so they won out in the end.

-- pea protein powder - I use Anthony's brand unsweetened pea protein; if you choose a flavored protein powder you can slightly reduce the amount of sugar.
+- pea protein powder - I use Anthony's brand unsweetened pea protein.
+If you choose a sweetened, flavored protein powder you can reduce the amount of sugar slightly, and add a few more oats or other dry ingredient if the dough seems too moist.

 - baking powder